kimlimjustin/xplorer/docs/docs/guides/cli.md

 # Launch Xplorer from Terminal

 :::info
 This feature hasn't been optimized yet.
 It works but it might be laggy.
-Will be optimized in the feature release.
+This will be optimized in the feature release.
 :::

 ## Commands